Multi-objective Bayesian Optimisation of Spinodoid Cellular Structures for Crush Energy Absorption

 These configurations exhibit stiffness favouring at least one of the principal directions.
 For instance, the `Columnar' structure in Fig.~\ref{fig:4 spinodoid types}(a) arises from a choice of two small, non-zero angle values, which results in a network of interconnected pillar-like structures.
 Another form of anisotropic structure, termed `Lamellar', is demonstrated by Fig.~\ref{fig:4 spinodoid types}(d), where one non-zero cone angle value produces a structure featuring several interconnected layers, with the layer count being proportional to the wave number.
-Demonstration of controlling the anisotropy of structures through a choice of cone angles can be found in \ref{appendix:Controlling the anisotropy of topologies}.
+Demonstration of controlling the anisotropy of structures through a choice of cone angles can be found in \ref{appendix:Controlling the anisotropy of topologies}, which also highlights the symmetry in the design space, where the selected values of $\theta$ merely alter the orientation of the topology.
 Conversely, Fig.~\ref{fig:4 spinodoid types}(c) showcases the formation of a `Cubic' topology through the use of three non-zero cone angles of equivalent magnitude, which produces a structure with identical stiffnesses in all principal directions.
 Meanwhile, `Isotropic' structures, as shown in Fig.~\ref{fig:4 spinodoid types}(b), emerge from any combination of angles featuring sufficiently large values of cone angles.